daloglumert/E-Vote/README.md

 ## Methodology

 In summary, this project is actually a cryptocurrency.
 We took on a cryptocurrency project as the main concept and made changes on it.
-When someone registers, the system(TBMM in this project) will give you 1 coin.
+When someone registers, the system(TBMM in this project) will give you 1 vote.
-There is no way to add coins to yourself.
+There is no way to add suffrage to yourself.
-When you vote for someone, you will send your 1 coin to people you select.
-This transaction will add to the blockchain.
+When you vote for someone, you will send your 1 vote to people you select.
+This transaction will add to the blockchain with mine a block.
 To count votes, the system counts every transaction in the blockchain.
-Richest person in the candidate will win the vote.
+Most voted person in the candidate will win the vote.

 ## Findings